jackdesert/stethoscope-code-sample/doc/api/location.md

 Request Data Types
 ------------------

   * room_id:   uuid.
-Must be one of the uuids given by [this elitecarerails endpoint](https://bip.elitecare.com/api/stethoscope/rooms_insecure)
+Any uuids that are not listed by [this elitecarerails endpoint](https://bip.elitecare.com/api/stethoscope/rooms_insecure) will be ignored
   * weight:    number (Weights need not add to 100%)